azavea/raster-vision/docs/rv2/setup.rst

-    --name sets the name of the running container --jupyter forwards port 8888, mounts ./notebooks to /opt/notebooks, and runs Jupyter --debug maps port 3007 on localhost to 3000 inside container --tf-gpu use raster-vision-examples-tf-gpu image and nvidia runtime --tf-cpu use raster-vision-examples-tf-cpu image
+    --name sets the name of the running container --jupyter forwards port 8888, mounts ./notebooks to /opt/notebooks, and runs Jupyter --debug maps port 3007 on localhost to 3000 inside container
-    --pytorch-gpu use raster-vision-examples-pytorch image and nvidia runtime

     All arguments after above options are passed to 'docker run'.